Eran Segal

 Eran Segal (ערן סגל; born 15 November 1973) is a computational biologist professor at the Weizmann Institute of Science.
 He works on developing quantitative models for all levels of gene regulation, including transcription, chromatin, and translation.
+In 2006, Segal and Jonathan Widom of Northwestern University published a model of nucleosome positioning along DNA in Nature.

 Segal also works as an epidemiologist.

 Education

-He gained his BA in Computer Science and Economics from Tel Aviv University in 1998 and his PhD from Stanford University under a Fulbright Scholarship in 2004 advised by Daphne Koller.
+Segal earned a BA in Computer Science and Economics from Tel Aviv University in 1998.